 One key objective of digital marketing is finding legitimate ways to get prospect information.
 Once you have contact information, you can start to create a relationship with that prospect.
-A great way to attract prospects to provide their contact information is to make an offer they can’t refuse on a real estate landing page.
+A great way to attract prospects to provide their contact information is to make an offer they can’t refuse on real estate landing pages.

-What is a Real Estate Landing Page?
+What are Real Estate Landing Pages?

 A landing page, sometimes called a squeeze page, is a page on the internet especially designed to make an offer to your prospects.
 For example, assume that you use Google Adwords to offer access to the MLS, giving buyers an easy way to look at homes for sale.
 When people click on that ad, you want them to “land” on a page that makes that offer; thus, the term “landing page.”

-Characteristics of a Well-Designed Real Estate Landing Page
+Characteristics of Well-Designed Real Estate Landing Pages

 You could certainly set up any of the pages on your website as a landing page, but you won’t get the same response as you would when using a landing page.
 These tips will help you set up a good landing page.